Following criticism, FDA proposes redesign of its human food program - NewsBreak

 Eating contaminated food can be a nasty experience, and finding the source of the contamination is not always easy.
 However, the Food and Drug Administration (FDA) has a plan that could reduce the number of foodborne illnesses and deaths in the country.
 The new Food Traceability Rule covers food from production to supermarkets and restaurants, mandating a standardized record-keeping process.
 This process assigns a code to potentially riskier foods, such as soft cheeses, eggs, leafy greens, nut butter, and tomatoes, making them more efficiently trackable.

-2.5 million pounds of canned meat, poultry products recalled over contamination risks
+2.5 million pounds of Kroger, Great Value, Goya, and more brands of canned meat recalled over packaging defect

-(Gray News) - The United States Department of Agriculture said Tuesday that Conagra Brands, Inc. is recalling more than 2.5 million pounds of canned meat and poultry products.
-The recall was issued due to a “packaging defect that may cause the products to become contaminated without showing any outward signs of contamination,” the agency’s Food Safety and Inspection Service said.
+Food Stamps: GAO Recommends Changing Benefit Calculations, but Will the USDA Follow Up?

 Nottingham MD